sysown/proxysql/scripts/README.md

       ```
       curl -i -X POST -d '{ "admin_host": "127.0.0.1", "admin_port": 6032, "admin_user": "radmin", "admin_pass": "radmin", "table": "stats_mysql_users" }' http://localhost:6070/sync/scrap_stats
       ```
+    - Provoke script failure (non-existing table):
+      ```
+      curl -i -X POST -d '{ "admin_host": "127.0.0.1", "admin_port": 6032, "admin_user": "radmin", "admin_pass": "radmin", "table": "stats_mysql_servers" }' http://localhost:6070/sync/scrap_stats
+      ```

 ### Scripts doc

 - All scripts allows to perform the target operations on a local or remote ProxySQL instance.
 - Notice how the unique 'GET' request is for 'QUERY CACHE' flushing, since it doesn't require any parameters.
+- Script 'stats_scrapper.py' fails when a table that isn't present in 'stats' schema is queried.
+This is left as an example of the behavior of a failing script and ProxySQL log output.